Orchestral Speech: A technique for when you really need to be fluent.

 Orchestral Speech changes your focus of attention.

 Essentially, what the above-mentioned fluency-shaping methods all have in common is that they make you give higher priority to the forward flow of speech than to the phonetic accuracy of each sound.
-This change of priorities is all-important because, as a general rule, people tend only to stammer when they are concerned that what they are about to say may not come out in the way they want it to come out, and it may not sound good enough or clear enough for the listener to understand.
+This change of priorities is all-important because, as a general rule, people tend only to stammer when they are concerned that what they are about to say may not come out in the way they want it to come out and may not sound good enough or clear enough for the listener to understand.
 This concern triggers a physiological response that, for one reason or another, makes it harder to initiate articulation of the particular sounds they are concerned about[1].

 The fluency – accuracy trade-off

 An easy way to understand how Orchestral Speech works is in terms of the “Fluency – Accuracy Trade-off”.
 Essentially, because the speech production mechanisms of people who stammer are slightly error-prone, when we try to speak, the sounds that come out of our mouths do not always correspond exactly to the sounds we intend to say – even when we are not actually stammering.
 Because of this, we have a tendency to focus too strongly on the sounds we are making while we speak and on avoiding potential speech errors, especially in situations where we consider it important to speak clearly and accurately.
 The problem with this is that, the more we focus on pronouncing each word correctly, the less fluent our speech becomes.
 Because our language and speech production systems are error-prone, if we try too hard to avoid or eliminate our speech errors, our speech inevitably becomes dysfluent.
-So, effectively we have to make a choice… we can either give priority to maintaining the forward flow (i.e., the fluency) of what we want to say -in which case our speech will contain somewhat more speech-errors than that of normally fluent speakers, or otherwise we can give priority to speaking accurately – i.e., to pronouncing each word correctly, in which case our speech will be relatively dysfluent (compared to that of normally-fluent speakers).
-Of course, it would be nice if we could speak both fluently and accurately just like non-stammerers can, but because of the underlying weaknesses in our language and speech production systems, this is not always possible.
+So, effectively we have to make a choice… we can either give priority to maintaining the forward flow (i.e., the fluency) of what we want to say – in which case our speech will contain somewhat more speech-errors than that of normally fluent speakers, or otherwise we can give priority to speaking accurately – i.e., to pronouncing each word correctly, in which case our speech will be relatively dysfluent (compared to that of normally-fluent speakers).
+Of course, it would be nice if we could speak both fluently and accurately just like most non-stammerers can, but because of the underlying weaknesses in our language and speech production systems, this is not always possible.
 The unavoidable reality is that if we give priority to fluency, we will tend to make more speech errors and the sounds that come out might not coincide with exactly what we intended, whereas if we give priority to making sure each word comes out exactly in the way we want, we will be more disfluent.
 Most of the time, most people who stutter focus more strongly on pronouncing each word correctly than on maintaining the forward flow of their speech.
 In other words, they tend to prioritise accuracy above fluency.
 In contrast, when using Orchestral Speech, effectively we are choosing to prioritise fluency above accuracy.

 The fluency-accuracy trade-off: If we try to speak fluently our speech will come out less accurately.
 If we try to say each sound accurately, our speech will come out less fluently.